Sunshine Coast Tourism Information

 - Maroochydore, it's a major commercial area of the Sunshine Coast with most the shopping are located in the central business district.
 It is home to the Sunshine Plaza shopping centre.
 Maroochydore is also a venue of major surf sport carnivals, cosy cafes and boutiques waiting to be discovered.
 Be entertained by local artists and stock up on arts and crafts at Eumundi Markets.

 - Fraser Island, the highlight to any trip to Sunshine coast is to visit this paradise island which is even listed in the World Heritage sites for it's beautiful combination of sand dunes and deep rainforest.
 To arrange a trip to the island it's best to organise a tour which can include several activities as getting to the island requires 4x4 vehicles and specially conditioned for the rough track.
-See below more info on Fraser Island.
+See the next tab for more info on Fraser Island.

 It's the World’s Largest Sand Island, and it's listed as World Heritage.
 Fraser Island, stretches over 123 kilometres in length and 22 kilometres at its widest point.
 The island’s highest dune is 244 metres, but most rise to between 100 and 200 metres above sea level.
 Drilling shows the sand extends to 100 metres below sea level in places.
 Most of the sand is made up of grains of quartz (silica).